Jordan Downs: 1990s and today

 In the early 1990s, Jordan Downs witnessed the same social changes that marked the city as a whole.
 The changing demographics of Watts were reflected in tenancy at the project, as Latin American tenants began to make inroads into the long-sizeable black majority at the facility.
 This transformation, though generally peaceful, was accompanied by occasional tension.

 The Grape Street Crips wore purple bandanas in their left pocket.
 They were key players in both the Watts truce that preceded the 1992 Los Angeles riots and the more general truce agreed to in the wake of the riots.
 As a result, Jordan Downs was comparatively peaceful for the balance of the 1990s.
 The resurgence of gang violence in the new century, combined with steep cutbacks in police patrols, has led to a steady increase in gang violence but has decreased rapidly in the late 2000s due to numerous police raids.

 Redevelopment project

-Jordan Downs is currently under construction in completely transforming the projects into a modern urban village with new apartment complexes, new restaurants, retail stores and parks.
+Jordan Downs is currently [when?] under construction in completely transforming the projects into a modern urban village with new apartment complexes, new restaurants, retail stores and parks.